Tennis, pickleball, gym, fitness, Pilates, swimming, and more! Discover all eight acres of The Paseo Club!

 Pilates is a safe practice for almost anyone — even people with heart conditions, high blood pressure, or high cholesterol.
 The movements can be scaled for people with injuries or limited mobility.

-Yoga and Pilates offer movements that benefit people living modern, sedentary lifestyles or competitive athletes, and everyone in between.
-They both help students focus on their breath, build strength, and increase flexibility.
+Both yoga and Pilates feature movements that benefit everyone, from people living sedentary lifestyles to competitive athletes — and everyone in between.
+These fitness systems help students build strength, increase flexibility, and feel more tranquil.

-Yoga is better for people who want to also focus on balance and the mind-body connection through meditation.
+However, yoga may be a better fit for people who want to also focus on balance and the mind-body connection through meditation.
+If you do not want to do work on a reformer or with other equipment, yoga is also a great choice.

 Pilates is particularly effective for those in recovery from injuries, who want to improve their posture, or develop greater core strength.

-Want to take self-care to the next level?
-After yoga class, get a massage or facial at the spa that is on-site at Paseo Club.
+Do you want to take your self-care to the next level?
+After yoga class, get a massage or facial at the on-site spa at The Paseo Club.
 Learn about different types of spa treatments so you know which style of pampering you want.

-Stop in for a tour today to check out the indoor and outdoor fitness facilities, tennis and pickleball courts, and the junior-Olympic pool.
+Stop in for a tour today and check out the indoor and outdoor fitness facilities, tennis and pickleball courts, and the junior-Olympic pool.
+The Paseo Club is your home away from home.